zagg-protocol/zagg-core/README.md

 # What is ZAGG Protocol?

+Privacy is one of the biggest hurdles enterprises face while adopting public chains for payments and transactions.
+Enterprises need the ability to conduct certain transactions confidentially without having to reveal the transaction details.
+Currently, account-based public chains are used to support arbitrary smart contracts, allowing complex business rules to be executed on the public chain.

+Implementing privacy on account-based blockchains without leaking data and securing against double spend is a challenge with existing technology.
+Innovations in ZAGG Protocol bring privacy to public blockchain through a hybrid model of tracking assets and values on the blockchain with both Accounts and UTXOs.
+This solution adapts the privacy and robustness of the UTXO model’s construct to build a flexible and programmable account-based blockchain.
+The protocol also introduces the concept of Integrated subchains that will allow for nodes to privately transact one-to-one or in a coalition group within public chain without side chains/off-chains while allowing for mathematically provable assertions about effects of the private transactions without leaking information about the private transactions or coalitions.

 ZAGG Protocol’s implementation of enterprise-grade privacy on public blockchain is designed to drive blockchain to mainstream enterprise-oriented payments and settlement use cases.
 ZAGG Protocol is building a novel privacy-preserving Blockchain.
 Innovations in ZAGG Protocol bring privacy to public blockchain through a hybrid model of tracking assets and values on the blockchain with both Accounts and UTXOs.This solution adapts the privacy and robustness of the UTXO model’s construct to build a flexible and programmable account-based blockchain.

 ZAGG Protocol is based on [stellar](https://github.com/stellar) and [Bitcoin](https://github.com/bitcoin/bitcoin) code, it intends to add enterprise-grade privacy through Zero Knowledge Proofs (ZKPs).

-Stellar-core is a replicated state machine that maintains a local copy of a cryptographic ledger and processes transactions against it, in consensus with a set of peers.
-It implements the [Stellar Consensus Protocol](https://github.com/stellar/stellar-core/blob/master/src/scp/readme.md), a _federated_ consensus protocol.
-It is written in C++14 and runs on Linux, OSX and Windows.
-Learn more by reading the [overview document](https://github.com/stellar/stellar-core/blob/master/docs/readme.md).

-Technical details of ZAGG Protocol are available in the [protocol document](https://www.zaggprotocol.com).

-Learn more by reading the [docs](https://github.com/zagg-protocol/docs).

 # Documentation
-Learn more by reading the [docs](https://github.com/zagg-protocol/docs).

 Docs
 ==================
+Learn more by reading the [docs](https://github.com/zagg-protocol/docs).

-This repository hosts all ZAGG Protocol docs and the relevant docs of other projects.
+Docs repository hosts all ZAGG Protocol docs and the relevant docs of other projects.
 The repository is being continuosly updated to give full information on the ZAGG Protocol specifications.

-## ZAGG Protocol

-Privacy is one of the biggest hurdles enterprises face while adopting public chains for payments and transactions.
-Enterprises need the ability to conduct certain transactions confidentially without having to reveal the transaction details.
-Currently, account-based public chains are used to support arbitrary smart contracts, allowing complex business rules to be executed on the public chain.

-Implementing privacy on account-based blockchains without leaking data and securing against double spend is a challenge with existing technology.
-Innovations in ZAGG Protocol bring privacy to public blockchain through a hybrid model of tracking assets and values on the blockchain with both Accounts and UTXOs.
-This solution adapts the privacy and robustness of the UTXO model’s construct to build a flexible and programmable account-based blockchain.
-The protocol also introduces the concept of Integrated subchains that will allow for nodes to privately transact one-to-one or in a coalition group within public chain without side chains/off-chains while allowing for mathematically provable assertions about effects of the private transactions without leaking information about the private transactions or coalitions.

 Please refer to [concepts](https://github.com/zagg-protocol/docs/tree/master/Concepts) for full understanding of ZAGG Protocol on problem statement, technology solution and business case.